 Direct to Garment (DTG) Printing

-It uses an inkjet printer in which ink is applied directly to the garment.
+DTG printing method an inkjet printer in which ink is applied directly to the garment.
 It uses special inks that get absorbed in the garment.
 It can produce prints in greater detail than any other printing methods and can print nearly unlimited color pallet.
-It doesn’t require any initial setup and the design can be changed at the last moment.
+Further, it doesn’t require any initial setup and the design can be changed at the last moment.

 The artwork is fed from a computer to the printer and is design gets printed on the fabric, much like printing a document from your personal computer.
 It may not be as popular as screen printing but it is definitely growing fast among print shops.